Laragear/Rut/README.md

 ];
 ```

-Since the Verification Digit can be `K`, it's usually good idea to always work with uppercase or lowercase across all the application.
+Since the Verification Digit can be either a single digit or the letter `K`, it's usually good idea to keep the case consistent; to always work with uppercase or lowercase across all the application.

-The `Rut` instance by default will use uppercase `K`, but you can change it globally by setting this to `false`.
+The `Rut` instance by default will use uppercase `K`, but you can change it to lowercase globally by setting this to `false`.
 This will affect all `Rut` instances.

 ```php
 use Laragear\Rut\Format;